logartoRS/C-Sharp_Codes/06 Classes and objects/README.md

 ### Properties, Get and Set

 A property is a member in code that has a mechanism to use as read or write.
 Properties are normally to be used in protected mode, it is not a condition, but it helps us that the property cannot be directly accessed and used.
+We can use Gets and Sets to access properties.

 ```c#
 // Properties